 If you want something with a little more je nais se quois, then you’ll probably want the help of a website developer who knows how to use software properly.

 Finding a good web developer is like finding a good mechanic.
 They know what works, what doesn’t, and most importantly, they’ll be able to tell you why.
 How many times do you ask around for a mechanic before choosing one, is your choice based solely on price?
-Probably not.
+Probably not many.

 Here’s 10 questions to ask your web developer before engaging them on your project.